grafana/grafana/docs/sources/developers/http_api/folder.md

 | -------------- | ------------- |
 | `folders:create` | `folders:*` |

-JSON Body schema:
+JSON body schema:

 - **parentUid** – Optional [unique identifier](/http_api/folder/#identifier-id-vs-unique-identifier-uid) of the new parent folder.
-If it's empty then the folder is moved under the root.
+If this is empty, then the folder is moved under the root.

 **Example Request**: